oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     ```

     ![Prompt 6 response showing xxx](images/t6-p1-r1.png "Prompt 5 and response")
-    In response to this prompt, Data Science Agent evaluates the model and determines the best model for predicting client subscription is a Naive Bayes classifier.
-It splits the data into train set, validation set, test set, and an unlabeled view and presents the following:
+    In response to this prompt, Data Science Agent evaluates the model and determines the best model for predicting client subscription.
+It also splits the data into train set, validation set, test set, and an unlabeled view and presents the following:
     * An independent test result
-    * An interpretation of the model evaluation
+    * An interpretation of the model evaluation, and
     * The model scorecard

-2. Expand the **Details on Split** section to review the split details `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_E6B9`
+2. Expand the **Details on Split** section to review the split created from  `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_E6B9`

     ![Prompt 6 response showing data split and model training](images/t6-p1-r2.png "Prompt 6 and response")

-3. Expand the **Model Scorecard** to review the scorecard for the model `DSAGENT$SUBSCRIBE_CLASSIFIER_AUTOML_E6B9`:
+3. Expand the **Model Scorecard** to review the scorecard of the model `DSAGENT$SUBSCRIBE_CLASSIFIER_AUTOML_E6B9`:

     ![Response 6 concluded showing model scorecard and binary confusion matrix](images/t6-p1-r3.png "Response 6 ")